zigmhount/SpinTool_zig/readme.md

 SuperBoucle, starting from a fork of the original repository.

-Check user manual (from Info menu of application) for a description of usage and functions and press the H key for integrated help to have a quic help on what the mouse cursor is pointing at.
+Check user manual (from Info menu of application) for a description of usage and functions.
+Press the H key for integrated help to have a quick help on what the mouse cursor is pointing at.

 Usage Wiki for Starting: